RohanGautam/EIV_IGP_jax/README.md

 ## Features

-- Enables running MCMC on the GPU
+- 🚀 Enables running MCMC on the GPU
-- Supports SVI estimates for extremely fast posterior inference
+- ⚡ Supports SVI estimates for extremely fast posterior inference
-- Clean, pythonic interface
+- 🐍 Clean, pythonic interface
-- Easy to understand codebase (my biased opinion)
+- 🧠 Easy to understand codebase (my biased opinion)

+## Usage

+Run the `example.ipynb` notebook.
+It has examples of the workflow - data processing, MCMC, and SVI estimates.